Effective MPA Management

 Effective Management refers to reducing threats in an MPA, specifically, the daily activities implemented by managers as well as larger, community-wide efforts to address problems such as local pollution, poorly planned coastal development, and destructive fishing practices.

-Coastal habitats and their values are vulnerable to destructive activities.
+Coastal habitats and their values and services are vulnerable to destructive activities.
 Destructive activities decrease the health and productivity of the ecosystem, including the species living within it, thus reducing ecosystem resilience.

 Ensure no-take areas are in place for the long-term (20-40 years), preferably permanently

-- Some benefits can be realized in the shorter term (1-5 years) especially if fishing pressure has not been heavy, but 20-40 years protection allows heavily fished species and the longer-lived targeted predator species (e.g. shark, other coral reef predators) the opportunity to grow to maturity and thereby contribute more to stock recruitment and regeneration.
+- Some benefits can be realized in the shorter term (1-5 years) especially if fishing pressure has not been heavy, but 20-40 years protection allows heavily fished species and the longer-lived targeted predator species (e.g., sharks and other coral reef predators) the opportunity to grow to maturity and thereby contribute more to stock recruitment and regeneration.
 20–40 years protection (or permanent protection) allows these fishery and ecosystem benefits to be sustained. ref

 - In heavily-fished areas, short term protection may provide benefits for some species, but such benefits will be lost when areas are opened to fishing unless well managed. ref